In machine learning, parameter estimation, also known as model fitting, is formulated as an

 Why Hessian structure matters for ML

-The Hessian governs more than convexity: its spectrum controls the condition number
+The Hessian governs more than convexity.
+Its spectrum controls the condition number

-\(\kappa = \lambda_{\max} / \lambda_{\min}\), which determines how quickly gradient-based methods converge
+\(\kappa = \lambda_{\max} / \lambda_{\min}\), which determines how quickly gradient-based methods converge.
+We

-distribution at initialization have become active research objects: they govern generalization,
+initialization have become active research objects.
+They govern generalization, trainability, and the choice

-trainability, and the choice of preconditioner.
+of preconditioner.

 Gradient Descent